NicolasYDDER/liferay-portal-event/README.md

-# Welcome to Liferay CE 7.0 GA1 Portal Events
+# Welcome to Liferay CE 7.0 GA1 Portal Events Example

 In a few days the project description on how to implement the Hook in OSGi style on Liferay 7 CE GA1.